SPK1997/Custom-Stream-File-Transfer/README.md

 - If not already done then open the command promp from the root of the project folder.
 - Type the command 'npm run createFile' and press enter.
 Wait for it to complete.
 - Go to Source folder and you will find that file has been created.

-**What is the objective of this project ?**
-- This project explores the concept of stream in node.js
-- There is a CustomStreams folder in the project.
-- This folder contains two javascript files implementing a read stream class and a write stream class.
-- Node.js already provides file read stream and file write stream to read from and write to files.
-These are present under fs module which is a core module of node.js
-- But this project shows the implementation of custom stream class to get a deeper understanding of the concept.

 **How is a read stream class implemented ?**
 - Suggest to check the customReadStream.js file on the side while the below explanation is read.